Originally written in June 2025. This is a more detailed version of a talk from around the same time.

 The better question is, “At what level are you letting it drive?”

 Plain editor.
 Maybe syntax highlighting.
 Maybe a linter.
 You type every character.
-You are the compiler, the search engine, and the rubber duck.
+You are the compiler, the search engine, and the person talking through the problem.

 The IDE finishes your lines.
-Copilot-style stuff.
-It saves you keystrokes, but it does not change how you think about the problem.
-You are still writing every function, and steering every decision.
+Copilot style tools fit here.
+They save keystrokes, but they do not change how you think about the problem.
+You are still writing every function and steering every decision.

 You ask, “Write me a function that validates this JSON and logs errors,” and something reasonable appears.
 You choose the interfaces.
 You decide where it plugs in.
 You own the tests.

-The model is your very fast pair-programmer for local problems.
+The model is your fast pair programmer for local problems.

 Now the assistant can read multiple files, understand some shape of the project, and run a few commands.